 The Hotel is owned by Portsmouth through its wholly owned subsidiary, Operating.
 The Hotel is centrally located in the Financial District in San Francisco, one block from the Transamerica Pyramid.
 The Embarcadero Center is within walking distance and North Beach is two blocks away.
 Chinatown is directly across the bridge that runs from the Hotel to Portsmouth Square Park.
 The Hotel is a 31-story (including parking garage), steel and concrete, A-frame building, built in 1970.
 The Hotel has 544 well-appointed guest rooms and luxury suites situated on 22 floors.
+The Hotel has a restaurant, a lounge, and a private dining room on 3,700 square feet; additionally, there are two kitchens to service the restaurant and banquets and a fully equipped gym.
 The third floor houses the Chinese Culture Center (the "CCC"), its administrative office, and a grand ballroom.
 The Hotel has approximately 22,000 square feet of meeting room space, including the grand ballroom.
 Other features of the Hotel include a 5-level underground parking garage and pedestrian bridge across Kearny Street connecting the Hotel and the CCC with Portsmouth Square Park in Chinatown.